programmer647/library/README.md

 Currently doing:
-Collect books page so that students can collect books they have reserved add reserve id so there is a primary key
+Collect books page so that students can collect books they have reserved - this is currently showing an error - ask cunniffe for help - adding a reserve id might fix the problem so do that first add reserve id so there is a primary key

 Next steps:
+way to loan books
 create a table for authors so that there isn't repeated data in tblbooks. make it update automatically when adding books so that you don't have to add authors